 What tax cuts expiring in 2025 are key?

-Several tax cuts from the 2017 Tax Cuts and Jobs Act (TCJA) are set to expire.
+Several tax cuts from the 2017 Tax Cuts and Jobs Act (TCJA) were set to expire.
 Key provisions include reducing the corporate tax rate, the pass-through business income deduction, and expanded Section 179 expensing.

 How will the expiration affect corporate tax rates?